tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

    PYTHONPATH=. python tlsfuzzer/combine.py -o out-dir \
    -i -

-The ``combine.py`` script also include the ``--long-format`` option for csv files that have a long format.
+The ``combine.py`` script also includes the ``--long-format`` option for csv files that are in the long format.
 The script is expecting a csv file, in which each row will have 3 values in the format "row id,column id,value".

 For example if we have the data: